meobach2906/task-service-lib/README.md

 This is library to execute task

-It will create task in database then cronjob fetch task then execute
+It will create task in database (Mongodb, SQL data, Redis) then cronjob fetch task then execute

 Flow: